wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 outdated: false
 replacement_url: ""
 ---
 Are you a developer?
 Have you ever been on call and had to install one of those pesky apps that notify you whenever something is a bit off?
 The threshold for errors has exceeded, or the server is taking too long to give responses, for example?
-If so, have you ever thought "I'd like to build myself one of those services?"
-Well, with this tutorial you're about to start the basics of building one of these applications and using Vonage to perform the communications.
+If so, have you ever thought, "I'd like to build myself one of those services?"
+Well, with this tutorial, you're about to start the basics of building one of these applications and using Vonage to perform the communications.

 This tutorial will help you build the beginning of an API in PHP using [Symfony](https://symfony.com/) and the mobile application using [React Native](https://reactnative.dev/).